AdobeDocs/campaign-web.en/help/v8/reporting/sms-report.md

 >title="SMS report summary"
 >abstract="Discover the reporting metrics for your SMS delivery."

+The **SMS delivery report** offers a comprehensive overview of the SMS channel, providing extensive insights and specific data.
+It furnishes comprehensive information about the performance, effectiveness, and outcomes of each delivery.

 ## Delivery summary {#delivery-summary}

 * **[!UICONTROL Delivery overview]** provides key performance indicators (KPIs) that give detailed information about how your visitors engage with your SMS messages.